Tom Sawyer Island: Lafitte's Tavern - Pirate Point

 Lafitte's Tavern is the former Harper's Mill which has been part of Tom Sawyer Island since its inception.
-The outside walls and porch of Lafitte's Tavern features various swords and the salty pirates visiting this place are asked to stow their weapons outside.
-Despite the Explorer's Map's lively description of the place, Guests cannot actually enter the Tavern.
+Guests cannot actually enter the Tavern.

-There was small pirate stunt show that took place on the stage area in front of the Tavern, and between shows The Bilge Rats, a band of pirate musicians, entertained guests with lively sea chanteys.
+There was small pirate stunt show that took place on the stage area in front of the Tavern, and between shows The Bilge Rats, a band of pirate musicians, entertained guests with songs.

-The Tavern actually houses a lot of show equipment and elements for the nighttime show, Fantasmic!.
-And beneath the ground that the tavern overlooks is a massive pit that houses the show animatronic Maleficent in her dragon form.
+The Tavern houses a lot of show equipment and elements for the nighttime show, Fantasmic!.

 W. Turner Blacksmith

 W. Turner Blacksmith features props and show elements reminiscent of the blacksmith shop from Pirates of the Caribbean: The Curse of the Black Pearl in which the character of Will Turner is introduced.

 Dead Man's Grotto

 Formerly Injun Joe's Cave (featuring a bridge over a bottomless pit along with wind and moan sounds), Dead Man's Grotto infuses more of the Pirates of the Caribbean film mythology into Tom Sawyer Island.
 The cave features several prominent interactive elements that feature state-of-the-art lighting and sound technology.
 The first thing guests will note is that Captain Jack Sparrow has left a note of caution for explorers above the entry.
 The first major interactive feature guests will encounter is the Chest of Davy Jones from the Pirates of the Caribbean films.
 Upon touching the chest, lighting will change, Davy Jones' disembodied voice will utter words of warning, and guests will be able to feel the heartbeat of Jones' heart from within the chest.
-Skeletons of previous explorers and pirates litter the pits of the cave, implying danger to those who continue to press onward.
+Skeletons of previous explorers and pirates litter the pits of the cave.

 Additional features in the cave include "pop-up" gags featuring Pintel and Ragetti from the Pirates of the Caribbean films who are guarding cursed treasure as well as other effects featuring disappearing treasure and a genie in a bottle guarding treasure.

 The end of the Dead Man's Grotto cave features an Audio-Animatronics figure of a cursed pirate prisoner.
 The pirate's cursed state is in reference to the first Pirates film, but is not representative of any specific character or scene.
 The cursed pirate comes alive in seemingly random intervals, warning onlookers of the danger of the cursed treasure, asking for help, or sometimes dealing threats.
 A small, high-up window in the prisoner's cell will occasionally reveal a full moon through the clouds in a dark night sky, which transforms the prisoner into his cursed, undead form.